 Deploying edge AI in industrial environments presents unique challenges.
 Manufacturing facilities often feature extreme conditions including high temperatures, vibration, dust, and moisture—environments that would quickly compromise consumer-grade computing hardware.

-Industrial-grade edge computing solutions must deliver:
+Industrial-grade edge AI hardware solutions must deliver:

 The demanding nature of these requirements has driven the development of specialized industrial computers specifically designed for edge AI applications.